 When Dover mill girls went on strike against the Cocheco Manufacturing Co., they said their bosses secretly ‘abused and insulted’ them by calling them ‘slaves.’

-The Dover mill girls viewed their cause in the spirit of the American Revolution, marching to martial music outside the mill and firing artillery.
+The Dover mill girls viewed their cause in the spirit of the American Revolution.
+They marched to martial music outside the mill and fired artillery.

 But they faced a tougher opponent than the British military: Boston bosses with a financial investment to protect.